KhinThiriSoe/NearestClinics/README.md

  The app is for my M.C.Sc (Thesis) project of [University of Computer Studies, Mandalay, Myanmar](http://www.ucsm.edu.mm/).

 - can easily search clinics and doctors from the nearest location
-- can make directly a phone call to prefer clinic
+- can make direct phone call to prefer clinic

-What I've learned after project:
+What I've learned after thesis:
 - how FindMe Retrieval algorithm works
-- why Knowledge-based Recommender Systems are useful
+- why Knowlegde-based Recommender Systems are useful
 - how to apply algrothim in android app
+- how content provider works with sqlite database
+- how to measure performance of the app